Suspect in 2015 shooting trial to start Wednesday

-Harris was charged with three counts of aggravated assault and three counts of reckless endangerment with a deadly weapon after he allegedly fired multiple shots that wounded two people at Lebanon Premium Outlets in June 2015.
+Harris was charged with two counts of aggravated assault and two counts of reckless endangerment with a deadly weapon after he allegedly fired multiple shots that wounded two people at Lebanon Premium Outlets in June 2015.

 Lebanon police officers were called to the scene of a shooting June 9, 2015 at about 7 p.m. outside the Lebanon Premium Outlets.